davidadsit/dotnet-keyjedi/README.txt

 Using Keyboard Jedi - 1 minute guide
-By Roy Osherove (Roy@Osherove.com)
+By Roy Osherove (Roy at Osherove.com)
-Blog: www.ISerializable.com
+Blog: www.osherove.com
 ---------------------
 You may use and distribute this program freely as long as you do not change it in any way, including credits and associated text files.